zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/performance/ef-performance.md

 ### Recommendation

 Have you read all theses articles?
 Great!
-Read them all again a second and a third time if necessary.
+Read them all a second or a third time if necessary.

 These articles are still under development.
 We recommend you to subscribe to our [newsletter](http://zzzprojects.us9.list-manage.com/subscribe?u=cecbc4775cf67bf1ff82018af&id=4765ffa5f8) to stay updated.